Frequent Asked QuestionsWhat brand of tyres do Dodge use?

 Over the years, Chrysler have used different brands of tyres to originally fit their vehicles.
 These tyre brands will range from premium brand such as Michelin and Continental, to mid-range brands such as Yokohama and Hankook.

 The size of Dodge tyres will vary based on car models.
-For example, a Dodge Durango is originally equipped with tyres ranging from 265/50 R18 to 295/45 R20.
-To check your specific model's available tyre size, enter your registration online today.
+To check your specific model's available tyre size, enter your registration online.

 In some cases, Dodge will have run flat tyres as original equipment (OE).
 This will depend on the model chosen by Dodge to be fitted with run flat tyres.
 If you are unsure on your specific Dodge model being fitted with run flat tyres, check your vehicle handbook.
 Also, if searching for new tyres for your Dodge, we recommend to enter your vehicle registration on our website homepage, where tyre models and sizes will be displayed for your specific Dodge model.

 Dodge vehicles have different tyre pressure requirements based on their model and tyre size.
 Refer to the owner's manual or the label on the door jamb for the specific pressure recommendation.

 To reset the TPMS on your Dodge, start by verifying that your tyres are inflated to the recommended level.
 Locate the TPMS reset button, usually positioned below the steering wheel.
 Alternatively you may be able to access the reset option through the vehicle's onboard system, available in the car's settings.
 Press and hold the reset button or select the reset option in the system.
 Wait for a confirmation message to appear to ensure the TPMS reset is complete.
 For detailed instructions specific to your Dodge model, consult your vehicle's handbook.